aquemy/MLOps-labs/lab-01-dvc/README.md

 ## Experiments

 The last element of `dvc` that we will see are the experiments.
-However, before we move on to experiments, we will prepare a new stageto assess the quality of the trained models.
+However, before we move on to experiments, we will prepare a new stage to assess the quality of the trained models.
 Create a file `evaluate.py` and place the following code in it.